 As you’re probably well aware of, when your child struggles, you and your whole family struggle with them.
-My parents always said that you can only be as happy as your most unhappy child.
-I can only imagine how much it hurts to watch your child suffer and not know how to help.
+We know how much it hurts to watch your child suffer and not know how to help.

-I am primarily your child or teenager’s therapist.
-However, I am also here to offer you support by helping you understand your child’s distress and how to relate to them in a new and different way.
-By introducing new ways of support and techniques to challenge their behavior, I will teach you a skill set to finally gain momentum in the household, while also learning what’s been under the surface this whole time
+While we are primarily your child or teenager’s therapist during this time, we are also here to offer you support by helping you understand your child’s distress and how to relate to them in a new and different way.
+By introducing new ways of support and techniques to communicate and hold boundaries and limits, we will teach you a skill set to gain momentum in the household while also learning what’s been under the surface this whole time.

 It is common for parents, guardians, and primary caregivers to find themselves stressed out when challenged by their child’s struggle.
-Parents often tell me they need support for themselves, because they’ve forgotten how to take care of themselves in all the chaos.
+We often hear parents say they need support for themselves, because they’ve forgotten how to take care of themselves in all the chaos.
 If you are feeling this, you are definitely not alone!

-I can help you explore ways to get your own needs met, while you help your child get back on track.
+We will help you explore ways to get your own needs met, while you help your child get back on track.
 Sometimes this means creating a self-care schedule of exercise or time with friends; other times it may include referring you to a couples’ therapist or some other form of support.
-Receiving parent consultations can be a very difficult step to take, but I have seen time and time again how it has positively affected the outcome of children’s’ progress.
+Receiving parent consultations can be a very difficult step to take, but we have seen time and time again how it has positively affected the outcome of children’s’ progress.